sc-likes-to-code/CodeClauseInternship_Random-Password-Generator/README.md

 # CodeClauseInternship_Random-Password-Generator

-This repository contains my python project for creating a Random Password Generator using Python.
+This repository contains my python project for creating a Random Password Generator.